Francescde/provesdeNivell/Task1/README.md

     print(Volume(Cube(1,0.5,0.5,0.5),Sphere(1),r))

-The major drawback of this method is that we need the computation of N random points.
-In contrast with the geometrical way, that it would had the cost of calculaing one point.
-So althought for complex volumes this aproximation could be a realy reasonable way.
-In this particular case i prefer the geometrical way.
+The drawbacks of Monte Carlo are that it relies on large numbers and repeated random sampling.
+Therefore, it requires calculating the positions of N random points.
+In contrast, the geometric solution to the problem has a lower computational cost, because it allows to calculate only the position of the intersection of the two cubes.
+Therefore, Monte Carlo has the advantage that it can be a simpler solution for arbitrary complex shapes and the drawback of the large random sampling requirement.
+In this particular problem -only two cubes intersection- the most reasonable solution is to solve the problem from a purely geometrical perspective.

-To check the Monte Carlo method i build the script ***Monte Carlo.ipynb*** executable in google coolab
+To check the Monte Carlo method I built the script: ***Monte Carlo.ipynb***, which is executable in google coolab